rdpoor/spark-internet-button/README.md

 spark-internet-button
 =====================

-This app uses the Spark Core to send e-mail when a button is pushed or released

-This program implements an "internet button" using the Spark Core: when the button is pushed (or released), it sends an e-mail.
+This program implements an "Internet button": when the button is pushed (or released), it sends an e-mail.
+It is built around the Spark Core WiFi Development kit, available from http://www.spark.io.

 ### Prerequsites

 To create an Internet-enabled button, you will need:

-* A Spark Core from www.spark.io
+* A Spark Core from http://www.spark.io
 * An SPST button or switch (I use a magnetic reed switch detect a door opening)
 * An account on http://pushingbox.com/ with two scenarios (one for switch opened and one for switch closed)